 For now, questions abound about how play is understood, valued and supported in different communities and diverse societies.
 The growing body of research will hopefully plug these knowledge gaps and shed light not just on what’s already happening, but what could be done better to nurture children’s holistic development.
 Children have been learning through play in its different forms and guises for thousands of years, but as researchers we still have a lot to learn.

 Find out more about play in diverse contexts using the links below.

-University of Cambridge PEDAL Affiliate and Research Associate with the REAL Centre
+University of Cambridge PEDAL Research Associate and Associate Member with the REAL Centre